alexfazio/crewAI-quickstart/README.md

 ## Prerequisites

 To make the most of the examples in this quickstart guide, you'll need to be familiar with CrewAI.
-Check out CrewAI's official repo [here](https://github.com/joaomdmoura/crewAI).

-While the code examples are primarily written in Python, the concepts can be adapted to any programming language that supports interaction with CrewAI.
+We recommend reviewing the official CrewAI documentation at https://docs.crewai.com/ to understand the basic concepts and functionality.
+You'll also need an API key from one of the major Language Model providers such as Anthropic, OpenAI, Groq, or Cohere.

 ## Table of Contents